1. Balance

 The platform is organized around outcomes — durable, measurable end states — and planks, the current-era policy levers we propose to move those outcomes.
 Outcomes change rarely.
 Planks come and go; each one carries a review trigger and is explicitly sunset-able.

-The Normie Party will not be distracted by divide-and-conquer social issues meant to foment division among hardworking Americans.
+In general the Normie Party will not be distracted by divide-and-conquer social issues meant to foment division among hardworking Americans.
 Our approach is simple: all Americans deserve a fair shake.
-If we can’t agree on what fair looks like, we’ll find a compromise that makes everyone unhappy.
+If we can't agree on what fair looks like, we'll find a compromise that makes everyone unhappy.

 | # | Outcome | Target |